lgrqvst/luhr/README.md

 ### Ship
 - [ ] Rewrite the old ship
+- [ ] The stabilizer ring from the previous design should extend when the ship starts, and retract when the engine is turned off.
 - [ ] Fuel
 - [ ] Particles restore fuel
 - [ ] Visible stabilizers